Lab Members

 Education: B.A., Colgate University; Ph.D., University of California, Santa Barbara

 Devin moved to Seattle and joined the Biggins lab as a staff scientist in the summer of 2020.
 Devin received his PhD in experimental physics from the University of California at Santa Barbara, where he developed magnetic resonance techniques to study biomolecular structure.
 For his postdoctoral work, he joined the Perkins lab at University of Colorado, Boulder studying protein folding using AFM-based single molecule force spectroscopy.
-Outside of lab Devin has only just started exploring Seattle and the surrounding area looking for places to hike, bike, and run.
+Outside of lab Devin enjoys running, hiking, and volleyball.

 Sabrine Hedouin (she/her)